codacy/codacy-pmd/src/main/resources/docs/description/java_coupling_ExcessiveImports.md

+Since: PMD 1.04

 A high number of imports can indicate a high degree of coupling within an object.
 This rule counts the number of unique imports and reports a violation if the count is above the user-specified threshold.

-Coupling is bad because it prevents the replacement or changes of components independently of the whole.

-Ex:
+Example(s):
 ```
 import blah.blah.Baz;
 import blah.blah.Bif;